GrayyDayy/tbop/README.md

 # tbop
-2D rouge-like in the style of The Binding of Isaac.
+2D rogue-like in the style of The Binding of Isaac.